Practical knowledge2025-07-01T12:04:29+02:00

 Which driving school should I choose?

-You should choose a driving instructor/school that is a member of a local association affiliated with Danish Driving Instructor Union.
+You should choose a driving instructor/driving school that is a member of a local association affiliated with the Danish Driving Instructor Union.

-A driving school that follows the given teaching guidelines for that category.
-Find out more here:
+A driving school that follows the given guidelines for teaching the category in question.
+See more here.

 How does a theory test work?

-Today, the theory test is a written test where you and 10-14 other students are shown 25 different images on a large screen or PC.
-Each image is accompanied by some information about the image situation and 2-4 possible answers, where the student must tick the yes box if the answer is in accordance with what they would do themselves, otherwise they must tick the no box.
+Today, the theory test is a written test where you are shown 25 different images on a large screen or PC together with 10-14 other students.
+Each image is accompanied by some information about the image situation and 2-4 possible answers, where the student must check the yes box if the answer is in accordance with what they want to do, otherwise they must check the no box.

-How many mistakes am I allowed on the theory test?
+How many mistakes can I have in the theory test?

-You can have a maximum of 5 mistakes in 5 images to pass the theory test for general motoring.
-In principle, the test should of course be error-free, but it is possible to pass with the five errors because you may misunderstand a question or you may be disturbed by something else during the test, as you are not alone in the room.
+You can have a maximum of 5 mistakes in 5 pictures to pass the theory test for a normal car.
+In principle, the test should of course be error-free, but it is possible to pass with five mistakes because you may misunderstand a question or you may be disturbed by something during the test, as you are not alone in the room.

 Is there a waiting time for a theory test?

-There may be a wait to take the theory test, but it should not exceed 14 days.
+There may be a waiting time to take a theory test, but it should not exceed 14 days.

-The earliest you can take the theory test is 1 month before your 17th birthday
+The earliest you can take the theory test is 1 month before you turn 17

 The fee covers both the theoretical and practical driving test.

-Fee for the practical test for extension to category A2 and A as well as B/E costs DKK 280,-.
+The fee for the practical test when extending to category A2 and A and B/E is DKK 460.

-If you do not pass a test, theoretical or practical, you will have to pay a new fee.
+If you do not pass a test, theoretical or practical, a new fee must be paid.

-Do I need a minimum number of driving hours?
+Do I need a minimum number of driving lessons?

-The curriculum prescribes a detailed teaching programme divided into lessons of min.
-45 min.
+The syllabus prescribes a detailed teaching program divided into lessons of min.
+45 minutes

-The training for category A (MC) includes a total of at least 29 lessons in a theory classroom (theoretical subjects), and at least 22 lessons in practical driving instruction (practice driving), divided into 4 lessons in a closed practice area, 13 lessons in manoeuvres on the road and 5 lessons in manoeuvres on a technical driving facility.
+The training for category A (MC) includes a total of at least 29 lessons in the theory classroom (theoretical subjects) and at least 22 lessons of practical driving instruction (practice driving), divided into 4 lessons in a closed practice area, 13 lessons in maneuvers on the road and 5 lessons in maneuvers at a technical driving facility.

-The training for category B (general car) includes a total of at least 29 lessons in a theory classroom (theoretical subjects), and at least 4 lessons in a closed practice area (manoeuvring area), 16 lessons in manoeuvres on the road and 4 lessons in manoeuvres in a driving technique facility.
+The training for category B (ordinary car) includes a total of at least 29 lessons in the theory classroom (theoretical topics), and at least 4 lessons in a closed practice area (maneuvering track), 16 lessons in maneuvers on the road and 4 lessons in maneuvers in a driving facility.
 A total of at least 53 lessons.

 Cat.
 C or D:

-The training for category C or D includes a total of at least 16 lessons in a theory classroom (theoretical subjects) and at least 18 lessons of practical driving instruction (practice driving), divided into 2 lessons of initial on-road exercises, 12 lessons of extended on-road exercises and 4 lessons of manoeuvres on a driving test facility.
+The training for category C or D includes a total of at least 16 lessons in the theory classroom (theoretical subjects), and at least 18 lessons of practical driving instruction (practice driving) divided into 2 lessons of initial road exercises, 12 lessons of extended road exercises and 4 lessons of maneuvers on the driving facility.

 Cat.
 C/E:

-The training for category C/E includes a total of at least 13 lessons in a theory classroom (theoretical subjects) and at least 18 lessons of practical driving instruction (practice driving), divided into 2 lessons of initial on-road exercises, 12 lessons of extended on-road exercises and 4 lessons of manoeuvres on a driving simulator.
+The training for category C/E includes a total of at least 13 lessons in the theory classroom (theoretical subjects) and at least 18 lessons of practical driving instruction (practice driving) divided into 2 lessons of initial road exercises, 12 lessons of extended road exercises and 4 lessons of maneuvers on the technical driving facility.

 Cat.
 D/E:

-The course of instruction for the driver training programme for categories A, B, must last at least 14 teaching days, C, D at least 12 days, C/E at least 10 days, for cat.
+The training course for driver training for categories A, B must last at least 14 training days, C, D at least 12 days, C/E at least 10 days, for cat.
 D/E at least 7 days and B/E at least 3 days

 Which car should I drive for the driving test?

-The practical driving test is usually taken in the school car, i.e. the car you have practised in and know.
+The practical driving test is usually taken in the school car, the car you have practiced in and know.

 Where does the practical driving test take place?